DataDog/integrations-extras/stormforge/README.md

 [StormForge Optimize Live][1] applies machine learning to your observability metrics to make real-time recommendations to resource requests for any deployment running in Kubernetes.

-For access to Optimize Live, please contact your StormForge sales rep directly or through the Datadog marketplace.
+For access to Optimize Live, please contact your StormForge sales rep directly.

 **Benefits Include:**
 - Improve resource efficiency